jsgounot/BioScripts/MapCallGATK/README.md

 This pipeline produces some stats :
 * Prc of mapped reads
 * Windows coverage depth
+* VCF stats

-See [this page](https://github.com/jsgounot/BioScripts/tree/main/MappingStat) for more informations and see how to configure these scripts.
+See [this page](https://github.com/jsgounot/BioScripts/tree/main/MappingStat) for more informations and see how to configure the first two scripts.

-**Note** : Please be sure to add proper right to scripts/mapped.stat.sh before running this pipeline !
+For VCF statistic, the first file is produced using rtg tool `vcfstats` command.
+This file is further extended using a python script to show the number of variants per kb.